As Thanksgiving looms large, I am honored to share my list of things for which I am the most thankful.

 When operating from a sense of thanksgiving versus entitlement, it’s possible to observe the world from a completely different perspective.

-I was reminded of this recently while sitting in traffic, which I, like most people, loath.
-In this instance, instead of stressing, I was calmly looking at the leaves around me.
+I was reminded of this once while sitting in traffic, which I, like most people, loath.
+In that instance, instead of stressing, I was calmly looking at the leaves around me.
 Without thinking, I uttered a prayer of Thanksgiving to God for being such an amazing artist and creating from nothing the incredible palate of autumnal colors.

 How many times had I driven by that spot and never noticed God’s creation?